aaiaueil/aaiaueil/README.md

 **Research interest**

+I have a strong interest in movement analysis.
+While the focus of my PhD is on video-based markerless motion capture methods, I am also curious about the clinical questions associated with movement.

 **Publications**

 - **A. Chaumeil**, A. Muller, R. Dumas, T. Robert (2023).
 Effect of a confidence-based weighted 3D point reconstruction for markerless motion capture with a reduced number of cameras.
 Computer Methods in Biomechanics and Biomedical Engineering: Imaging & Visualization.